 But when Bogues got on the court, he was an aggressive defender – wreaking havoc on the opposition.

 Over time, he molded himself into a star player for Dunbar High School – the #1 team in the nation – and later landed a scholarship to Wake Forest.
 After a stellar college career, Washington selected him 12th overall in 1987.

 Earl Boykins – 5’5″, 135 pounds

-When he was three-years-old, Earl’s dad would sneak him into their local rec center in his gym bag to save the entry fee.
+When he was three years old, Earl’s dad would sneak him into their local rec center in his gym bag to save the entry fee.